Authorship

 Hoary tansyaster seeds are tiny, averaging more than 1,100,000 seeds/lb (2,400,000 seeds/kg) (USFS BSE 2017, 2023).
 Other sources report a similar range of 521,000 to 2,160,000 seeds/lb (1,200,000-4,800,000 seeds/kg) (Ogle et al. 2011; Tilley 2011; Shock et al. 2014a, 2017a; USFS GBNPP 2017; SER, INSR, RBGK 2023).
 Seed lots with the pappus attached weighed about 3 lbs/bushel, and without the pappus weighed between 20 and 24 lbs/bushel (Tilley et al. 2014).

 Table 3.
-Seed yield and quality of hoary tansyaster seed lots collected in the Intermountain region, cleaned by the Bend Seed Extractory, and tested by the Oregon State Seed Laboratory or the USFS National Seed Laboratory (USFS BSE 2017).
+Seed yield and quality of hoary tansyaster seed lots collected in the Intermountain region, cleaned and evaluated by the Bend Seed Extractory.
+Viability was tested by the Oregon State Seed Laboratory or the USFS National Seed Laboratory (USFS BSE 2017, 2023).

 Characteristic